Omar Ahmed Fadlallah: Biography

 Fadlallah was born in the land of Al-Ailfoun in the state of Khartoum on January 1, 1956, on the Blue Nile, specifically east of the Blue Nile and south of Soba in the east.
 He grew up in the middle of family of religion and knowledge.
 His father used to narrate poetry and narrated on the authority of Wad Al-Radhi, who had a kinship between him and them.
 In addition, he has eight brothers.
 He memorized the Qur'an and poetry when he was young and passed the secondary certificate exams from the homes of Khartoum.
 He was among the top ten.

 Fadlallah went on to attend the University of Khartoum for one year, after which he left due to the lack of stability in his studies.
 He traveled to Saudi Arabia and attended King Abdulaziz University in Jeddah, from which he obtained a bachelor's degree in media in 1981.
 He then traveled to the United States of America, where he earned a master's degree and a doctorate in computer science, specializing in information systems.
 After graduating, he returned to work in Saudi Arabia until 1991.

 Fadlallah later returned to Sudan, where he would become a founder of the Khartoum Center for Strategic Studies and the National Center for Information in Sudan.
 Subsequently, he moved to the United Arab Emirates, where he remained until 2018, and then to the United States of America.

 Education

 Omar started memorizing the Qur'an like his peers in Al-Ailifoun in the retreat of Al-Faki Al-Amin and Dr. Abu Saleh, and then the primary at that time in Al-Alifoun Primary, then Central, High School in Bahri Governmental, Al-Jili High School, he sat in Sudan to get his certificate exam in the old houses of Khartoum, and he has one of the first Sudanese secondary certificates.
-Omar joined University of Khartoum, his major was Economics but he left it after a year because of instability, however, he received a scholarship at King Abdulaziz University in Jeddah his major was Arts of Media and Communication Sciences in 1976, then graduated in 1981 with a bachelor's degree, after he traveled to the United States of America, specifically California, Los Angeles he got his master's and doctorate degree in 1987 at University of California.
+Omar joined University of Khartoum, his major was Economics but he left it after a year because of instability, however, he received a scholarship at King Abdulaziz University in Jeddah his major was Arts of Media and Communication Sciences in 1976, then graduated in 1981 with a bachelor's degree, after he traveled to the United States of America, he got his master's and doctorate degree in 1987 at University of California, Los Angeles.